 Winter – by Gerda Muller – There’s something about this simply illustrated books by Gerda Muller that our two year old just loves.
 No story here, just winter scenes.
 As a parent, it can sometimes feel exhausting when a book doesn’t have words.
 Especially if they request you “read” it.
 This series however, I can tell him to read it to me.
 Sometimes we just talk about what’s happening in the pictures.
 Love this series.

-The Snowy Day – by Ezra Jack Keats The biggest classic on this list!
+The Snowy Day – by Ezra Jack Keats The biggest classic winter book for preschoolers on this list!
 It follows a boy exploring his neighborhood after the first snowfall of the season.
 Written in the 60s, this book was ahead of its time for featuring a child of color as the star of the book.
 It was the first to win a major children’s book award.
 Pretty cool.
 After your child has read the book, there’s also a new Amazon Prime video of the book.
 Kind of a fun way to experience the story in a different medium.
 We saved it for a winter flight and it was a hit.

 Over & Under the Snow – by Kate Messner, Illustrated by Christopher Silas Neal – this one is especially great for toddlers in that stage of learning “over” and “under”.
 They’ll be pretty excited to learn what’s under the snow.